spookyQubit/dynetAttentionSumReader/Readme.md

 For the detail of the model, please refer to the original paper.

 ## Dynet
-Dynet which was introduced by [Neubig et al.](https://arxiv.org/abs/1701.03980) is used to implement the attention sum model here.
+Dynet, which was introduced by [Neubig et al.](https://arxiv.org/abs/1701.03980), is used to implement the attention sum model here.
 From a personal view, the syntax of Dynet allows for simpler, easily refactorable and writing reusable code, allowing for good software development practices.
 Using Dynet's auto-batching functionality, the complexity of NLP models, where the input sentences/chars are inevitably of differnet size, greatly reduces code complexity.
 Also it allows to write a more Pythonic code, for example using list comprehentions instead of scan functions as in Theano/Tensorflow.

 ## Further improvement
 * I have not yet been able to figure out saving/loading in Dynet.